DanielYuan123/JustofLearn/readme.txt

-Git is good.
+Git is a distributed version control system.
-Learning Git is interesting.
+Git is free software distributed under the GPL.